 Preparation is the key for any court event and this includes being familiar with the court process as set out above.
 The best preparation you can do is to engage an expert family lawyer who deals with the court in these types of matters on a regular basis.
 Their experience can be paramount in relieving the pressure on you at an already difficult time as you prepare for your first date in court about your family law matter.

-If you have a family law matter in court and would like to seek advice or support in the preparation before your court date contact our team of expert family lawyers Brisbane today for a no-obligation initial appointment.
+If you have a family law matter in court and would like to seek advice or support in the preparation before your court date contact our team of expert family lawyers Toowoomba today for a no-obligation initial appointment.